Babywearing A Newborn

 There are many types of babywearing carriers.
 From simple fabric wraps, ring slings, and structure carriers, to sophisticated hiking backpack carriers.
 Below I will cover the carriers that I ended up using, sharing with you my personal experience.

-To get started, check out the video below, where this mom demos a few different carriers with her newborn.
+To get started, check out the video below!
+This babywearing mama demos a few different carriers with her newborn.
 She does a pretty good job in explaining how to wear them.
 I agree with her opinion on the carriers, because I also tried most of the carriers she covers:

 Trying On Different Carriers